jeka-dev/demo-cowsay/README.md

 # Cowsay CLI Demo with JeKa

 This repository showcases [JeKa's](https://jeka.dev) ability to run Java applications directly from source code in a remote Git repository.

-With JeKa, remote apps can run as Java or native executables, either on the host or within a Docker container.
-JeKa can also generate Docker images dynamically.
+Java sources can run as JVM or native executables, either on the host or within a Docker container.

 The demo app is a [Java port](https://github.com/ricksbrown/cowsay/tree/master) of [Cowsay](https://en.wikipedia.org/wiki/Cowsay), built with JeKa.